CardiffMRCPathfinder/summaRygwasqc/README.md

 # Full list of options

---GWAS Path and name of GWAS Summary Statistics (REQUIRED)
+--GWAS Path and name of GWAS Summary Statistics (REQUIRED) PLEASE NOTE A BUG IS CURRENTLY CAUSING ISSUES IF THE GWAS FILE IS IN A DIFFERENT DIRECTORY TO THE MAIN RSCRIPT AND OTHER FILES.
+PLEASE KEEP ALL FILES IN THE SAME DIRECTORY UNTIL A FIX IS RELEASED.
+THANK YOU :)
 --HRC Location and prefix of HRC reference panel information (REQUIRED)
 --PRS Derive polygenic risk scores?
 (SET TO T IF YOU WANT TO CALCULATE PRS OR F IF NOT.
 REQUIRED)
 --MHC Remove the MHC locus (Set to T if you want to remove, F if not.
 Default is T)